jcobo88/microsoft-365-entra-intune-lab/README.md

 ![Business Premium license assigned](screenshots/46-microsoft-365-business-premium-license-assigned.png)

-Elena completed initial password change and MFA enrollment.
+Elena completed the initial password change and MFA enrollment.

 A healthy OfficeHome sign-in was recorded as: